bygiro/node-ftpsync/README.md

-This is a for of evanplaice/node-ftpsync.
+This is a fork of evanplaice/node-ftpsync.

 there are slight differences from the original project.